 When you suspect that you have a drain clog in your shower, taking care of it is of the utmost importance.
 However, some bathtubs have drain stoppers that can be difficult to work around.
 Removing the drain stopper will help you get a closer look at whatever is causing the problem.

 It’s also important for you to know how to remove a bathtub drain stopper if it isn’t properly placed.
 A stopper that isn’t flush with the bottom of the tub when it’s engaged may not hold water very well, making it frustrating to draw a bath.

-Chances are good that you can troubleshoot and replace your stopper.
+Chances are good that you can remove and even replace your stopper on your own.
 The first step in figuring out how to remove a bathtub drain stopper is to determine which type of stopper you have.
 Some of the most common types are listed below, along with a quick guide on what to do after you remove the stopper from the drain:

 This style opens and closes with the touch of your toe.
 It is usually circular and flat at the top, with no tabs or knobs.
 Here’s how to replace a toe-touch tub stopper:

 - Place the stopper in the “open” position as if you are draining the tub.

 - Some toe-touch stoppers have a top cap that unscrews from a base cylinder that is threaded into a crossbar in the strainer.
 Others are just one unit threaded into the crossbar.

 - Hold the base of the cylinder while turning the top cap counterclockwise.
 If the entire unit moves as you turn, let go of the cylinder base and continue to unscrew until you can remove the unit completely.

 - If your stopper has a top cap, twist counterclockwise to remove it before removing the cylinder base by turning counterclockwise.

 - In some cases, you may need to use a standard flathead screwdriver to unscrew the cylinder from the strainer crossbar.